IDinsight/ask-a-question/docs/develop/setup.md

         python core_backend/main.py

-    This will launch the application in "reload" mode i.e. the app with automatically refresh everytime you make a change to one of the files.
+    This will launch the application in "reload" mode i.e. the app will automatically refresh everytime you make a change to one of the files.

      You can test the endpoints by going to [http://localhost:8000/docs](http://localhost:8000/docs) (backend will be running on [http://localhost:8000](http://localhost:8000)).